madetech/handbook/benefits/pensions.md

 We provide a pension plan which everyone is automatically enrolled on.

-You will be enrolled as soon as you pass your probation period which will be stated your employment contract.
+You will be enrolled as soon as you pass your probation period, which will be stated in your employment contract.

+Our current pension plan is provided by Royal London.

 ## Contributions